 Consuming Cannabis with Dab Rigs

-Dab rigs are like bongs, except they are designed for the consumption of cannabis extracts (e.g. rosin, shatter, wax etc.).
-Dab rigs are usually smaller in size and more mechanically complex compared to bongs, in order to prevent loss of potency.
+Dab rigs are like bongs, except they are designed for the consumption of cannabis extracts (e.g. rosin, shatter, wax, etc.).
+Dab rigs are usually smaller in size and more mechanically complex than bongs to prevent potency loss.
 Dab rigs also require the heating of a metal plate using a torch.

 Pros of Dab Rigs

-- Ingestion of a large amount of cannabinoids in a short amount of time, which can be useful for extreme pain or nausea.
+- Ingestion of a large number of cannabinoids in a short amount of time can be useful for extreme pain or nausea.